mettadipa/voip24h/README.md

 ---
 ### 5. recordingListen
 **Description:**
-> Get recording listen link.
+> Get link to listen recording on the web

 **Request sample:**
 - `callId`: ID of call.